modeneis/tweetaspike/README.md

 - Node.js – To install a compatible version between v0.10.2 and v0.10.36, visit http://nodejs.org/dist/

 Note: To easily manage your existing Node.js installations and switch between  versions, use version manager such as nvm.
 To install nvm, visit https://www.npmjs.com/package/nvm.
 Once installed, you may use it to install different versions of Node.js using command nvm install <version> or switch to a different version that you already have installed using command nvm use <version>

+### Technical Know-How

+Even though this is a pretty lightweight application, I’ve used different technologies to make it decent enough – visually & functionally – and covering all aspects as well as walking through the entire codebase is beyond the scope of this post.
+So, good understanding and working knowledge of the following technologies is presumed.

+ * Node.js
+ * AngularJS
+ * Socket.io
+ * Express

 ### Usage